Top 5 This Week

 Belfast: The Reinvented City

-Belfast (350,000 city; 650,000 greater Belfast area) is Northern Ireland’s capital and its only significant city — a Victorian industrial powerhouse (the world’s largest shipyard, Harland and Wolff, built the Titanic and RMS Olympic here), damaged by the Troubles, and reinvented since the Good Friday Agreement into one of the UK’s most dynamic second cities.
-The transformation is visible in every part of the city: the Titanic Quarter’s gleaming museums and apartments where the shipyard once operated; the Cathedral Quarter’s live music venues, craft cocktail bars, and creative offices in the former linen and rope warehouses; the Queen’s Quarter’s (south Belfast) restaurants and Victorian terraces; and the waterfront’s new development that is beginning to connect the city physically to Belfast Lough in a way that the industrial use of the river previously prevented.
+Belfast (around 350,000 in the city, 650,000 across the greater area) is Northern Ireland’s capital and its only large city — a Victorian industrial heavyweight whose Harland and Wolff yard, among the largest shipbuilders in the world in its day, built the Titanic and RMS Olympic here.
+Heavily affected by the conflict of the late 20th century, the city has rebuilt steadily since the Good Friday Agreement into one of the UK’s livelier second cities.
+You can see the change across the whole place: the Titanic Quarter’s museums and apartments where the slipways once ran; the Cathedral Quarter’s music venues, cocktail bars and creative offices in former linen and rope warehouses; south Belfast’s Queen’s Quarter, with its restaurants and Victorian terraces; and a reworked waterfront that is finally knitting the city back to Belfast Lough, after decades when industry kept the river at arm’s length.

-• Cathedral Quarter: The converted Victorian warehouse district north of City Hall — the St Anne’s Cathedral, the MAC (Metropolitan Arts Centre) gallery and theatre, the Duke of York pub (one of Belfast’s most atmospheric Victorian pubs), the Oh Yeah Music Centre celebrating Belfast’s extraordinary rock and pop music legacy, and the cluster of independent restaurants (Ox, Shu, Deanes) that have made Belfast one of the UK’s best eating cities — is Belfast’s most vibrant urban neighbourhood
+• Cathedral Quarter: The converted Victorian warehouse district north of City Hall — the St Anne’s Cathedral, the MAC (Metropolitan Arts Centre) gallery and theatre, the Duke of York pub (one of Belfast’s most atmospheric Victorian pubs), the Oh Yeah Music Centre celebrating Belfast’s extraordinary rock and pop music legacy, and the cluster of independent restaurants (Ox, Shu, Deanes) that have made Belfast one of the UK’s best eating cities — is the liveliest neighbourhood in the city centre

-• South Belfast: The Queen’s Quarter (around Queen’s University, Botanic Gardens, and the Ormeau Road) and the Malone Road area provide the most desirable residential neighbourhoods — Victorian and Edwardian brick terraces, the Ulster Museum (free entry), and a restaurant and café scene along Botanic Avenue and the Lisburn Road
+• South Belfast: The Queen’s Quarter (around Queen’s University, Botanic Gardens, and the Ormeau Road) and the nearby Malone Road area hold the most sought-after homes in the city — Victorian and Edwardian brick terraces, the Ulster Museum (free entry), and a restaurant and café scene along Botanic Avenue and the Lisburn Road

 • City centre: The Victoria Square shopping mall, City Hall, the Crown Liquor Saloon (the National Trust pub), and the fast-developing waterfront around the Lagan are the commercial and tourist core of central Belfast